 Making the Jelly

 Then pulverize the peppers in a food processor.
 I didn’t puree the peppers to a pulp but left a few small pieces.
 After chopping, the yield was 3-1/2 cups of finely chopped peppers.
 Just the right amount.
+(After making this jelly for seveal years, I now recommend draining the peppers after chopping them.)

 Add the sugar…keep track of how much you are adding–5 cups for this recipe.
 Return to a rolling boil and cook exactly one minute, stirring constantly.
 A rolling boil is one that doesn’t stop boiling as you stir the pot.